cnabio/duffle/docs/103-bundle-runtime.md

 fi
 ```

-This simple example merely executes Helm, installing the Wordpress chart with the default settings if `install` is sent, or deleting the installation if `delete` is sent.
+This simple example executes Helm, installing the Wordpress chart with the default settings if `install` is sent, or deleting the installation if `delete` is sent.

 None of the actions are required to be implemented.
 However, none of the actions may return an error if not implemented.
 Errors are reserved for cases where the bundle's action failed to run correctly.